magento/devdocs/guides/MTF/writing.md

 # Writing Magento Test Framework (MTF) Tests

 This page discusses advanced options for writing your own MTF tests.
+Writing MTF tests is an advanced topic and you should use this information _only_ if you're an experienced Magento developer who needs to write their own tests.

-You don't need to do this to run tests already configured with the MTF as discussed in [Running the Magento Test Framework (MTF)](running.md).
+You don't need to do this to run tests already configured with the MTF as discussed in [Running the Magento Test Framework (MTF)](running).

 Advanced options include: